 Goats raised primarily on forage/browse or under free-range conditions are less likely to have as many health problems as goats raised under intense management.
-Sound practices that include good shelter during bad weather, clean pens, fresh water, good nutrition, and no overcrowding go a long way towards reducing many goat health problems.
+Sound practices that include good shelter during bad weather, clean pens, fresh water, good nutrition, and no crowding go a long way towards reducing many goat health problems.
 Those of you who must raise goats under less-than-ideal conditions must be aware of these facts and be prepared.
 Properly-fed goats can ward off illnesses that poorly-fed goats cannot overcome.
 Good nutrition and vaccinations are cheap protection against animal loss.

 Suzanne W. Gasparotto, Onion Creek Ranch, Texas Updated 7/2/18

 Important!
 Please Read This Notice!

 All information provided in these articles is based either on personal experience or information provided by others whose treatments and practices have been discussed fully with a vet for accuracy and effectiveness before passing them on to readers.